WaddleWaddle

 Let Waddle Handle This For You

-Upload your resume once, paste any job description, and Waddle automatically generates tailored CVs, cover letters, and interview prep—optimized for ATS and customized for each role.
+Upload your resume once, paste any job description, and Waddle automatically generates tailored resumes, cover letters, and interview prep—optimized for ATS and customized for each role.